Frozen Banana Pops

 • For smaller kids, you can cut the bananas into quarters.
 Just make sure they are still long enough so you can insert the popsicle sticks in.

-• Soft or over-ripen bananas are not good for these frozen yogurt banana pops.
-Keep them for other baking project like Banana Bread!
+• Soft or over-ripened bananas are not good for these frozen yogurt banana pops.
+Keep them for another baking project like banana bread!

 • Sticks can be inserted into bananas before or after flash-freezing bananas for 30 minutes.